Use of MeSH in Online Retrieval

 Neoplasms [C04]> Neoplasms by Site [C04.588] Abdominal Neoplasms [C04.588.033] + Anal Gland Neoplasms [C04.588.083] Bone Neoplasms [C04.588.149] + Breast Neoplasms [C04.588.180] Breast Neoplasms, Male [C04.588.180.260] Carcinoma, Ductal, Breast [C04.588.180.390] Phyllodes Tumor [C04.588.180.762] Digestive System Neoplasms [C04.588.274] +

-A user might begin the search with Breast Neoplasms but realize after viewing the hierarchy that they really wanted the more specific Descriptor Breast Neoplasms, Male.
+The search might begin with Breast Neoplasms, but it is seen after viewing the hierarchy that the more specific Descriptor Breast Neoplasms, Male is wanted.

 4.3 Pharmacological Action